DemocracyLab/CivicTechExchange/README.md

 ## Getting Started

-DemocracyLab uses [VolunteerMatch](https://www.volunteermatch.org/search/org1097749.jsp) to list contributor positions we're specifically looking for, but we'd be glad to talk to you no matter what your skillset is. [mailto:hello@democracylab.org](Say hello)!
+DemocracyLab uses [VolunteerMatch](https://www.volunteermatch.org/search/org1097749.jsp) to list contributor positions we're specifically looking for, but we'd be glad to talk to you no matter what your skillset is.
+[Say hello](mailto:hello@democracylab.org)!

 DemocracyLab's [Contributor Guide](https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/) will get you up and running with a copy of our project for development and testing purposes.
 We encourage any contributors to follow the links in our Contributor Guide to join our Slack and take a look at our Trello board.
 Come talk to your fellow volunteers, get any help you need, and see what we're working on!